theochino/JackSprattCoffee/README.md

 The name is based on the 1942 Jack Spatt Coffee Shop Siting: http://interactive.wttw.com/timemachine/jack-spratt-coffee-shop-sit

-The goal of the app is too launch a silent beacon to those around the person being targetted so other people can react.
+The goal of the app is to launch a silent beacon to those around the person being targetted so other people can react.

-The app will open a screen were the person being targetted can quickly write his story and upload it to a server.
+The app will open a screen were the person being targeted can quickly write his story and upload it to a server.
 The next step would be to turn on Bleutooth and broadcast a iBeacon so people can judge the distance to the person being targetted.
 The app will also need to broadcast an SSID to let know others that something is happening.
 Those with the app would then receive an alter prompting them to turn iBeacon.